paranthagan78/Paranthagan78/README.md

 ## 🚀 About Me

 <div align="justify">
 I am currently pursuing a B.Tech in Information Technology at SSN College of Engineering, with a strong foundation in Python and SQL.
 I am passionate about Artificial Intelligence, Machine Learning, and Software Development.
-My current areas ofch interest include Deep Learning and Generative AI.
+My current areas of interest include Deep Learning and Generative AI.
 Over the course of my studies, I have gained knowledge in Database Management Systems, Data Structures, Machine Learning, Operating Systems, Computer Networking, and Software Engineering.
 I have actively participated in 15+ national level hackathons, focusing on rapid prototyping and real world problem solving.
 </div>

 ---